longemen3000/thermo_AD_list/README.md

 # Thermodynamics + Automatic Differentiation

 This is a list of repositories that uses Thermodynamics + AD (Automatic Differentiation).
 Feel free to add your own repository if you use thermodynamics with automatic differenciation.
+Pull requests are accepted!

 ## Clapeyron.jl
 - repository: https://github.com/ClapeyronThermo/Clapeyron.jl